CaptainCrowbar/unicorn-lib/unicorn/segment.md

 interest.
 As usual, the `u_str()` function can be used to copy the actual substring if this is needed.

+All of the flags used to control these functions are placed together in the `Segment` sub-namespace, but only the flags specifically documented for each function will affect that function; any other flags will be ignored.

 ## Contents ##

 [TOC]